The Valley Nursery School - Holiday Clubs

 - How we identify and support children's learning and development needs

-Identified through methods as stated above after which our SENCO works closely with any chid with additional needs and their families and involves the necessary agencies to help support them.
+Identified through methods as stated above after which our SENCO works closely with children with additional needs and their families and involves the necessary agencies to help support them.

 - Links we have to other agencies